Last updated on December 14, 2021

-As a courtesy to anyone seeking out such guidance, we have created a list of recommendations for waste management in some of the most impacted industries.
-All guidance listed below reflects the most up-to-date recommendations issued by the Centers for Disease Control (CDC), the World Health Organization (WHO), and industry leaders, as of March 19, 2020.
+As a courtesy to anyone seeking out such guidance, we have created a list of recommendations for waste management in some of the industries most impacted by coronavirus.
+All guidance listed below reflects the most up-to-date recommendations issued by the Centers for Disease Control (CDC), the World Health Organization (WHO), and industry leaders, as of April 10, 2020.
 And though the general recommendation is to treat COVID-19 RMW the same as any other infectious waste, there are some specific tips below that may prove useful to your home or practice.

 - CDC’s Guidelines for Caring for Patients: